-From Year 3 children have the opportunity to learn the clarinet, guitar, violin, trombone, keyboard or drums.
+From Year 3 children have the opportunity to learn the clarinet, guitar, violin, keyboard or drums.
 These lessons are provided by private tutors and are paid for by parents.
-Please contact Mrs Julie Castle, our Music teacher, if you are interested.
+Please contact the Office staff if you are interested.

 Currently, we also run a Recorder Group.